Windows Installation Guide¶

 Update: Re-run the same install command to replace all existing skill files.

-Remove skills only: delete the skill directory manually (for example Remove-Item -Recurse .claude\commands\servicenow\) if you intentionally want to keep the MCP config.
+Remove skills only: delete the skill directory manually (for example Remove-Item -Recurse .claude\commands\servicenow\).

 - Fully quit and restart your MCP client (close the tray icon too).